open-source-tabletop/cadence/releases/modules/squadrons/squadrons.md

 Models that spend any part of their activation within Dangerous terrain must roll 3 d6, for each roll of a 6 the model takes 3 damage and must make a Defence roll as though it was the target of an attack.

+## Objectives

+Squadrons has three types of objectives: scan, recover, and destroy.

+### Scan

+Scan objectives require a ship to make a close pass of the object to secure them.
+A ship must move over the base of a Scan objective during it's activation before taking a secure action for the objective marker.
+A Scan objective is secured after the end of the round it is secured in.

+### Recover

+A Recover objective is secured in the same way as a Scan objective, except that the ship must have only spent a single command point on it's movement.
+A recover objective is scored at the end of the game.

+### Destroy

+A Destroy objective is treated much the same as an enemy ship, with Defence, Toughness and Hit Point attributes.
+Unless otherwise specified these are all 3.
+A Destroy objective belongs to one player and is scored for the opposite player when it is destroyed, regardless of which model destroys it.

 ## Special Rules

 The following new special rules apply to units and weapons in Squadrons.